Moscow Europe Travel Guide: Travel Tips, Costs & Itinerary

 Is English commonly spoken in Moscow?

-English is available in major tourist zones, hotels, and some restaurants, but less common elsewhere.
+English is available in some tourist-focused businesses but is less common outside major visitor areas.

 What is the best area to stay in Moscow?

-Tverskoy is usually the most convenient choice for first-time visitors because of its central location and strong metro access.
+Tverskoy is often the most convenient district for first-time visitors due to its central location and transport links.

 Last updated: May 2026.